aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/layoutenumerator/_index.md

 **Returns:**
 boolean
-### movePreviousLogical() {#movePreviousLogical--}
+### movePreviousLogical() {#movePreviousLogical}
 ```
 public boolean movePreviousLogical()
 ```

 Moves to the previous sibling entity in a logical order.
 When iterating lines of a paragraph broken across pages this method will move to the previous line even if it resides on another page.
-Note that all [LayoutEntityType.SPAN](../../com.aspose.words/layoutentitytype\#SPAN) entities are linked together thus if [getCurrent()](../../com.aspose.words/layoutenumerator\#getCurrent--) / [setCurrent(java.lang.Object)](../../com.aspose.words/layoutenumerator\#setCurrent-java.lang.Object-) entity is span repeated calling of this method will iterates complete story of the document.
+Note that all [LayoutEntityType.SPAN](../../com.aspose.words/layoutentitytype\#SPAN) entities are linked together thus if [getCurrent()](../../com.aspose.words/layoutenumerator\#getCurrent) / [setCurrent(java.lang.Object)](../../com.aspose.words/layoutenumerator\#setCurrent-java.lang.Object) entity is span repeated calling of this method will iterates complete story of the document.

 **Returns:**
 boolean
-### notify() {#notify--}
+### notify() {#notify}
 ```
 public final native void notify()
 ```